raghdaneiazyy6/AudioAlchemy-Equalizer/README.md

 ## Demo

 Curious to see the magic in action?
-Watch our mesmerizing [Demo Video](link/to/demo/video) and experience the transformative power of AudioAlchemy Equalizer.
+Watch our demo video and experience the transformative power of our Equalizer.

 ## Contributors